Student accommodation in Sheffield

 Lots of interesting festivals

 Living in Sheffield, you’ll notice there’s always something interesting going on.
 The city has the UK’s largest community of artists and designers outside London and there are lots of festivals organised throughout the year.
-During the Sheffield Food Festival in May the city centre is full of pop-up restaurants.
+During the Sheffield Food Festival the city centre is full of pop-up restaurants.
 Doc/Fest is a documentary film festival in June and in July Tramlines sees tens of thousands of people taking the tram from the city centre to Hillsborough Park where you can see over 70 bands and artists perform across four stages.
 Sensoria in September offers one-off gigs, film screenings and installations across the city.

 Sheffield is great for shopping